Fizzyo/fizzyo-challenge/README.md

 -
 ### Test Data from devices + Samples

-- We have provided a Unity Sample Game which shows the input methods - see [Fizzyo-Unity-Example](https://github.com/Fizzyo/Games/tree/master/Sample%20Games/Fizzyo-Unity-Example) Folder which contains pre calibration information, a sample game and test harness + test data
+- We have provided a Unity Sample Game which shows the input methods - see [Fizzyo-Unity-Example]https://github.com/Fizzyo/FizzyoFramework-Unity Folder which contains pre calibration information, a sample game and test harness + test data

-- We have provided a MonoGame Sample Game which shows the input methods - see [Fizzyo-Monogame-Example](https://github.com/Fizzyo/Games/tree/master/Sample%20Games/Fizzyo-MonoGame-Example) Folder which contains pre calibration information, a sample game and test harness + test data
-The MonoGame Project provides the FizzyoDevice classes in a separate PCL project, for easy use in your game together with a handy InputManagement system and the BreathAnalyser helper.
+-
 - We have provided Test Harnesses and sample data.
 The data data set of captured results from the devices are for games testing.
 This includes an example that allows you to load and playback breath data saved from a fizzyo device.

 ----
 ## How the Devices are used by Patients and how this should be related to game play

-- Although getting a decent sized breath during inspiration is important – most of the focus is on expiration (this is the part where airway clearance is most effective).
+- Although getting a decent sized breath during inspiration is important – most of the focus is on expiration so the length duration of the breadth (this is the part where airway clearance is most effective).

 - Inspiration is ‘free’ and un-resisted in all three techniques – while all 3 devices provide resistance against expiratory airflow
 (providing ‘positive expiratory pressure’ or PEP)